What is acid reflux?

 Who gets acid reflux?

-Acid reflux can happen in healthy babies, children and adults.
-Acid reflux in infants is common, and it's normal for babies to spit up.
+Acid reflux can happen in healthy babies, children and adults. is common, and it's normal for babies to spit up.
 However, ongoing acid reflux in babies with vomiting that causes weight loss or breathing issues often requires medical attention.
 If you’re concerned about your child’s symptoms, talk to their pediatrician.

 What foods cause acid reflux?